Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Computing volumes of tiling links

+Observe that $\Delta_n(\theta)$ admits a reflective symmetry that interchanges the $ACE$ and $ABF$ faces while fixing $A$ and reversing the orientation of $D$, so the $ACE$ and $ABF$ faces are isometric.
+Likewise, it admits a reflective symmetry that interchanges the $DBC$ and $DEF$ faces while reversing the orientation of $A$.

-In the three cases of spherical, Euclidean and hyperbolic alternating $k$-uniform tiling links, the top and bottom apexes of the bipyramids are finite, ideal and ultra-ideal, respectively.
-In all three cases, {\it vertical edges} are defined to be the edges that have an endpoint at either the top or bottom apex (or, in the hyperbolic case, they have a vertex on the truncation plane).
-The remaining edges, always with ideal endpoints, are called {\it equatorial edges}.
+Gluing $n$ copies of $\Delta_n(\theta)$ together, $ACE$ face to $ABF$ face so the $A$ edges all are identified, produces an $n$--bipyramid which we call the {\em symmetric $n$--bipyramid $B_n(\theta)$ of vertical angle $\theta$}.
+The {\it vertical edges} are defined to be the edges that have an endpoint at either the top or bottom apex, which can be finite, ideal or ultra-ideal.
+The remaining edges, always with both endpoints ideal, are called {\it equatorial edges} and their vertices are called {\it equatorial vertices}.

+Since the fixed points of the $A$--reversing involutions of each wedge all coincide after the gluing, it is easy to observe the following.

+\begin{lem} The equatorial vertices and edges of $B_n(\theta)$ all lie on the closure of a hyperplane. \end{lem} \begin{proof} This follows from the symmetry of each of the wedges $\Delta_n(\theta)$, which fit together to exhibit a symmetry of the bipyramid itself.
+The fixed locus of a reflection in hyperbolic 3--space is a hyperbolic plane. \end{proof}